infratabgrandhis/openWeatherAssign/README.md

-1. After you clone this repo, run `npm install`
+1. After you clone this repo, run `npm install`.

 2. Before start the node server, open `config.json` it's in root directory of the application and modify the configurations.`apiKey` should need to modify